urbanpixellab/hex/README.md

 Hexagon mapping

-# Installing RPi
+# Installing Raspbian

-Below is a very quick and make-shift guide to install RPi.
+Below is a very quick and make-shift guide to install RPi with the hex project.

 1. Install Raspbian Lite on micro SDHC card, use Raspbian stretch.